tadaspaplauskas/apidocs/README.md

 Paplauskas\ApiDocs\ApiDocsServiceProvider::class,
 ~~~

-That's it, no additional configuration is involved.
+That's it!

 ### How do I use it? ###

-If setting up ApiDocs went well, you should be able to access it through /apidocs (for example http://website.dev/apidocs).
+If setting up ApiDocs went well, you should be able to access it through /apidocs route (for example http://website.dev/apidocs).

-Please note that you still have to document your endpoints by hand.
+Please note that you still have to document your endpoints by hand - ain't no magic here.

 ### How to write documentation? ###